ErrorLLM: Modeling SQL Errors for Text-to-SQL Refinement: Rule Illustration

-\subsection{Rule Illustration}
+\section{Rule Illustration}

-Each error type $\lambda_i \in \Lambda$ is governed by a paired construction: a perturbation operator $\operatorname{\textsc{Rule}}_{\lambda_i}$ that synthesizes training data by injecting a targeted type of error into the ground-truth SQL, and a detection rule $\overleftarrow{\operatorname{\textsc{Rule}}}_{\lambda_i}$ that identifies the same class of error type in predicted SQLs during inference of SQL error detection.
+Each error type $\lambda_i \in \Lambda$ is governed by a paired construction: a perturbation operator $\operatorname{\textsc{Rule}}_{\lambda_i}$ that synthesizes training data by injecting a targeted type of error into the ground-truth SQL, and a detection rule $\overleftarrow{\operatorname{\textsc{Rule}}}_{\lambda_i}$ that identifies the same class of error in predicted SQLs during inference.
 We introduce an operator $\operatorname{LookUp}(c, \mathcal{D})$, which returns the set of all distinct values stored in column $c \in \mathcal{C}$ of database $\mathcal{D}$, and use it uniformly across both constructions.
-We illustrate the paired design using \textbf{Value Error} as a representative example.
-The running example involves a user question asking for students who have \textbf{``completed''} a course; the ground-truth predicate uses the exact enumerated value \texttt{`Completed'} stored in the database, whereas a plausible LLM prediction uses the semantically adjacent but non-existent variant \texttt{`Complete'}, producing an empty result set.
-We use the \texttt{enrollment.status} as the column $c$ in our illustration.
+We illustrate the paired design using \textbf{Value Error} as a representative example, with \texttt{enrollment.status} as the column $c$: the ground-truth predicate uses the enumerated value \texttt{`Completed'}, whereas a plausible LLM prediction uses the semantically adjacent but non-existent variant \texttt{`Complete'}, producing an empty result set.
+As shown in Figure~\ref{figure:rules}, the perturbation operator replaces a valid literal with an out-of-domain value, execution-verified to confirm $\operatorname{\textsc{Exec}}(y', \mathcal{D}) \neq \operatorname{\textsc{Exec}}(y, \mathcal{D})$; the reversed detection rule traverses every \texttt{Literal} node in $\tau_{\hat{y}}$ and flags any literal absent from $\operatorname{LookUp}(c, \mathcal{D})$, achieving perfect precision by construction.

-\stitle{Perturbation Operator.} The operator locates \texttt{Literal} nodes inside comparison predicates and replaces each valid literal $v^*$ with an out-of-domain value $v' \notin \operatorname{LookUp}(c, \mathcal{D})$, where $c$ is the column referenced by the same predicate.
-The replacement is drawn from a pool of semantically plausible but domain-absent strings: near-synonyms, morphological variants, or format-shifted representations of valid values.
-Figure~\ref{figure:perturbation} shows a concrete example: the exact enumeration \texttt{`Completed'} is replaced by the truncated variant \texttt{`Complete'}, which has no entry in $\operatorname{LookUp}(c, \mathcal{D})$.
-The resulting SQL $y'$ is execution-verified to confirm $\operatorname{\textsc{Exec}}(y', \mathcal{D}) \neq \operatorname{\textsc{Exec}}(y, \mathcal{D})$, typically manifested as an empty result set.